JohnNilsOlson/PierresTreats.Solution/README.md

   3. Extract zip file to directory of choice.
   4. Open project directory in code editor of choice.

-* Instructions to Set Up Database with MySql Workbench (Required to Run WebApp).
+* Instructions to Set Up Database with MySql Workbench (Required to Run Web App).

-* SQL Schema Query
+  1. In the terminal, change working directory to ./PierresTreats.
+  2. Type "dotnet ef database update" to create database schema.

 * Instructions to Run WebApp
   1. In the terminal, change working directory to ./PierresTreats.